Frequently Asked Questions

 Brownstone staff checks out keys for vacant properties only.
 Please schedule a time to come by our office from Monday through Friday, 9:00 am to 3:30 pm.
 We require a $20.00 CASH deposit and a photo ID.
 Keys must be returned to our office by 4:30 pm.

-Brownstone charges one month's rent as a deposit.
+Brownstone charges one month's rent as a security deposit.
 Your deposit does not apply to your rent; it is held in a separate account.
 Your deposit must be in form of a money order or cashier's check.